-The Three Tuns is one of those rare beauties – it has a lovely, dog-friendly beer garden with a boules pitch for summer-tastic drinking but come winter, roaring fires will toast your toes while you glug your way through the jug of freshly-made Bloody Mary propped on the bar, small batch spirits from around the Southwest and, last but not not least, their homemade Mulled Cider.
+The Three Tuns has a lovely, dog-friendly beer garden with a boules pitch for summer-tastic drinking.
 This freehold village pub has won accolades for Best Sunday Roast EVER and Favourite Local Pub, so it’s no surprise that great food is a biggie here, from small bites of cauliflower cheese croquettes to rare Bavette steak.
 The food is prepared by Chef Proprietor James Wilsey, who strives to serve honest, beautifully cooked, full flavour dishes.
 Ales come from around the Southwest, alongside a carefully selected wine list and a growing selection of small batch gins and other spirits.
-The bar is pretty lively too! tunsfreehouse.com
+There is plenty of room for dining in their marquee, or take advantage of Friday evening takeaway with dirty burgers and fish & chips. tunsfreehouse.com

 A big Muddy tick goes to The Bull at Hinton, a proper ‘pub’ pub – family friendly, dog friendly, a fab play area for kids, and really, really great grub.
 The building is handsome and traditional – ancient stone that dates back to the 17th century, formerly an inn, a farm and a dairy (and apparently it has its fair share of ghosts!).
-But it is the food that stands out here – think traditional pub food, the best it can be, and great value for money.
-Produce is local as much as possible, they use their own home grown seasonal fruit, herbs and vegetables from their allotment, and it’s all cooked with an obvious passion. www.thebullathinton.co.uk
+But it is the food that stands out here – think traditional pub food, the best it can be, and great value for money – maybe ham, egg & chips or spring risotto.
+Produce is local as much as possible, they use their own home grown seasonal fruit, herbs and vegetables from their allotment, and it’s all cooked with an obvious passion.
+The whole garden and terrace with covered seating is available right now for drinking and dining.
+It’s a great spot for meeting those mates from Bath or Bristol you haven’t seen for a year. www.thebullathinton.co.uk

 The Lamb, Hindon